7 Ways To Build A Rocket Stove

 really simple plan for a rocket stove made from tin cans.
 Jim Bonham, who made the video, has

 7. Rocket Stove Made From a Five Gallon Metal Bucket

 This one doesn’t require masonry work.
 Better yet, it should be portable, For the instructions click here

 Please be aware some of the sites we link you to could have pop ups and that we have no control over them.
 However, we will never link you to a site that requires you to make any purchase or join anything to view the article.
-While you’re here check out some of the other posts, you may find them interesting
+Be sure to read our disclaimer.
+We provide you with information from various sites all over the world.
+The maker or author’s expressed opinion isn’t necessarily that of The Prepared Page or staff.
+Our intent is to bring you the information.
+It is up to you to use common sense and your best judgment when using any information contained within the articles or videos.
+While you’re here check out some of those other articles you may find them interesting!!